Welcome to the Farm and Nursery for the Fall of 2020!

 Her aspirations include growing and producing 90 % of the food her family consumes, creating a permaculture food forest and nourishing lunch program at her son’s school, weaving more baskets, working as a herbalist and nutritionist in an accessible community-based integrated medicine clinic, going on wildcrafting/food gathering trips, and hosting locavore Sunday breakfasts and secret dinners at the farm.

 Peter is a man with many hats.
 Since 2003 he has been (learning in the process of) developing the farm, property and infrastructure.
-He now spends much of his time building wooden human habitat.
-His other areas of focus on the farm include management of the edibles nursery, ongoing development of the orchard and animal systems, running the sawmill and firewood scene and increasingly forging sturdy garden tools.
+His main area of focus now is the management of the edibles nursery, ongoing development of the orchard and animal systems, general maintenance and building.
 He has a background in academia (a degree in anthropology and environmental studies), visual arts and technical outdoor education.
-Peter taught small groups of children and adults how to do things like climbing and paddling at Strathcona Park Lodge for a number of years.
 He is looking forward to having more time to spend not building houses and focusing on other things, both big and small: the development of the wholistic farm skills education program and just making small crafty things with his hands.